Coronavirus: Cancellations, suspensions and shortages related to the global virus outbreak

 Delta Air Lines is reducing flights to South Korea and canceled all flights to and from mainland China and Hong Kong.
 Delta is also temporarily suspending its daily flight between New York and Milan, Italy.

-United Airlines and American Airlines have also canceled all flights to and from mainland Chin and, Hong Kong.
+United Airlines and American Airlines have also canceled all flights to and from mainland China and, Hong Kong.
 American has also suspended operations between the U.S. and Milan.

 Hawaiian Airlines has canceled all flights to South Korea and China.